rcaelers/workrave-website/content/en/blog/2006_06_24_swedish-and-brazilian-portugese-leaflet/index.md

 categories:
   - release
 ---
-More leaflet translations are available: Swedish and Brazilian Portugese.
+More leaflet translations are available: Swedish and Brazilian Portuguese.
 <!--more-->

-The leaflet is now also available in Swedish and Brazilian Portugese, thanks to Daniel Nylander and Eber do Carmo.
+The leaflet is now also available in Swedish and Brazilian Portuguese, thanks to Daniel Nylander and Eber do Carmo.